Symbol1/Symbol1.github.io/support.md

 Here, `phi.md` contains the actual content (be it a theorem or your CV).
-The `theme` is a collection of files that determines how your contents looks (font, size, color, etc);
+The `theme` is a collection of files that determines how your contents look (font, size, color, etc);
 they are stored in some certain repositories.
 The `md2html` is a collection of scripts that are stored and executed on GitHub servers.

-Upon creating a website via GitHub Pages, you will be asked to choose a `theme` from a predefined list, choose one then.
+Upon creating a website via GitHub Pages, you will be asked to choose a `theme` from a predefined list;
+choose one then.
 I choose `minimal` (not `minima`).
 After that, beginners are encouraged to create and edit md files without touching the `theme` and the `md2html` part.